VikOlliver/RepRapMicron/README.md

 ### Maus
 **M**icron **A**ccurate **U**niversal **S**ystem - OpenSCAD model files for micron precision axis components based on flexures.

-The maus directory contains standard axis drivers, XY complementary flexure Table, and probe parts that need screwing down to a solid surface.
+The maus directory contains standard axis drivers, XY complementary flexure Table, Z Tower, and probe parts that need screwing down to a solid surface.
 It can be assembled on a Metriccano baseboard supplied for lasercutting as metriccano_baseboad.svg, or a 11 x 13 hole piece of 10mm pitch perf board.

-As assembly documentation is in progress on the Github Wiki.
-Pictures from a variety of angles are available [here](http://blog.reprap.org/2025/02/maus-c-assembly-photos.html).
+As assembly documentation is on the Github Wiki, with configuration and usage instructions next up.
+Bill Of Materials to follow.

 ## gcode_segmentation
 Python code to take GCODE from a 3D printer slicing program such as PrusaSlicer, and break it into GCODE for a series of points that can be invidivually deposited with the probe.
 There is provision for a routine to "re-ink" the probe tip after a predetermined number of points are deposited.